nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * Names cannot be empty.
 Trailing white spaces before and after a valid name will be ignored. e.g `​ ​ BLK 3 ​ ​` will be used and displayed as `BLK 3`
 * Names should only contain alpha-numeric characters. e.g `Block71 Ayer Rajah`
 * Valid clean statuses are case-insensitive, e.g `c/Y` is the same as `c/y`, `c/clean` is the same as `c/ClEaN`.
-* Address can take any values (even emojis) but only alphanumeric characters and symbols will be visible on the residence tracker. `@!df34!@//` is a valid address.
+* Address can take any values (even emojis) but only alphanumeric characters and symbols will be visible on the residence tracker while other inputs may be distorted or invisible. `@!df34!@//` is a valid address.
 * Tags should only contain alphanumeric characters.
 Symbols and spaces are not valid.
 * Valid tags are case-sensitive so will be used exactly as provided by the user. e.g `POPular` will be used and displayed as `POPular`